8 Best Florida Springs for Scuba Diving (From a Local Diver)

 Troy Springs

-Usually, a 5mm to 7mm wetsuit works well to keep your body warm throughout the dive.
-As a reference, I use a 5mm wetsuit on all my spring dives.
+Wetsuit: A 5mm to 7mm wetsuit works well.
+I use a 5mm on all my spring dives.

 a picture of me ready to begin my dive at Devil's Den